bgunderlay bgunderlay bgunderlay

 Provision an IPv6 address range that’s not publicly advertised

-By default, an address range is provisioned to be publicly advertised to the internet.
-You can provision an IPv6 address range that will not be publicly advertised.
-For routes that are not publicly advertisable, the provisioning process generally completes within minutes.
-When you associate an IPv6 CIDR block from a non-public address range with a VPC, the IPv6 CIDR can only be accessed through hybrid connectivity options that support IPv6, such as AWS Direct ConnectAWS Site-to-Site VPN, or Amazon VPC Transit Gateways.
+By default, when you provision an address range, it is set to be publicly advertised on the internet.
+However, for IPv6 address ranges, you have the option to provision them as non-public, meaning they won’t be advertised to the internet.
+The provisioning process for non-publicly advertisable routes typically completes within a few minutes.
+When you associate a non-public IPv6 CIDR block with a Virtual Private Cloud (VPC), access to the IPv6 CIDR is only possible through hybrid connectivity options that support IPv6, such as AWS Direct ConnectAWS Site-to-Site VPN, or Amazon VPC Transit Gateways.

 Important: